sondos04/holbertonschool-hbnb/BUSINESS_LOGIC_DOCUMENTATION.md

 The Place entity represents accommodation listings in the platform.
 ## Summary
 This document provides a clear reference for implementing the HBnB Business Logic layer.
+This layer is responsible for enforcing business rules and domain logic.
+BaseEntity ensures consistent lifecycle handling across all entities.
+_Last updated to improve documentation clarity._